virtual-labs/exp-fine-grained--iiith/experiment/theory.md

-For eg :
+For eg :<br/>
-**A child in the play liked to place the green bill on the red flower, and used to wonder which of them was beautiful.**
+**A child in the play liked to place the green bill on the red flower, and used to wonder which of them was beautiful.**<br/>
 A/DT child/NN in/IN the/DT play/NN liked/VBD to/TO place/VB the/DT green/JJ bill/NN on/IN the/DT red/JJ flower/NN and/CC used/VBD to/TO wonder/VB which/WDT of/IN them/PRP was/VBD beautiful/JJ